PGx Research Analysis Portfolio

 Robust pharmacogenomic reporting algorithms empower laboratories with comprehensive and flexible product offerings to expand services.

-CLS delivers actionable reports and interpretations of clinical laboratory pharmacogenomic results.
+CLS delivers research analysis of clinical laboratory pharmacogenomic results.
 CLS’ PGx reports evaluate genetics in concert with other medication-associated risks to improve patient health to provide a complete, personalized picture of medication safety.

 - GeneDose: Comprehensive Polypharmacy Interpretation and Reporting —Borne from the personalized medicine research study at the Coriell Institute for Medical Research where the landmark, peer-reviewed PhAESIS process1 for evidence evaluation was created, Coriell Life Sciences’ GeneDose PGx report provides comprehensive, clinically-relevant, and scientifically-rigorous results for pharmacogenomic and medication safety reporting.